obitech/andes/docs/docs/index.md

 ## Installation

-After you've cloned the github repo, the best way to setup andes is to run the bootstrap script in `andes/andes`.
+After you've cloned the github repo, the best way to setup andes is to run the bootstrap script.
 This installation has been tested on Debian, Ubuntu and macOS.

 ### `bootstrap.sh`